-Caregiver Responsibilities Agreement: Autologous Transplant
+Caregiver Responsibilities Agreement: CAR-T Therapy

-A successful Autologous (donor) blood marrow/stem cell transplant requires commitment not only from the patient and medical team, but from the patient's support system as well.
+Successful CAR-T therapy requires commitment not only from the patient and medical team, but from the patient's support system as well.
 Each patient requires a minimum of one full time caregiver.

-A caregiver is a responsible adult family member or friend who is able and willing to provide physical care, observation, reliable transportation and emotional support throughout the transplant process.
+A caregiver is a responsible adult family member or friend who is able and willing to provide physical care, observation, reliable transportation and emotional support throughout the CAR-T process.
 Private duty caregivers/home care agency staff as well as alternate care settings such as nursing homes, assisted living centers or group homes are not acceptable caregiver options.
 The caregiver or alternate must be available as needed during the entire transplant process, including but not limited to:

-- Pre-transplant evaluation
+- · Pre-CAR-T evaluation

-- Education classes
+- · Education classes

-- Weekly visits during hospital admission
+- · Weekly visits during hospital admission

-- Full-time following discharge from the hospital
+- · Full-time following discharge from the hospital